* This is the Professional Version. *

 If papilledema or focal neurologic deficits are present, CT or MRI should be done before lumbar puncture to rule out presence of a mass that could precipitate transtentorial or cerebellar herniation.

 For the procedure, the patient is typically in the left lateral decubitus position.
 A cooperative patient is asked to hug the knees and curl up as tightly as possible.
 Assistants may have to hold patients who cannot maintain this position, or the spine may be flexed better by having patients, particularly obese patients, sit on the side of the bed and lean over a bedside tray table.
 An area 20 cm in diameter is washed with iodine, then wiped with alcohol to remove the iodine and prevent its introduction into the subarachnoid space.
 A lumbar puncture needle with stylet is inserted into the L4-to-L5 interspace (the L4 spinous process is typically on a line between the posterior-superior iliac crests); the needle is aimed rostrally toward the patient’s umbilicus and always kept parallel to the floor.
 Entrance into the subarachnoid space is usually accompanied by a discernible pop; the stylet is withdrawn to allow CSF to flow out.
 Opening pressure is measured with a manometer; 4 tubes are each filled with about 2 to 10 mL of CSF for testing.
 The puncture site is then covered with a sterile adhesive strip.
-A post–lumbar puncture headache (see Post–Lumbar Puncture and Other Low–Pressure Headaches) occurs in about 10% of patients.
+A post–lumbar puncture headache (see page Post–Lumbar Puncture and Other Low–Pressure Headaches) occurs in about 10% of patients.

 Normal CSF is clear and colorless; ≥ 300 cells/μL produces cloudiness or turbidity.
 Bloody fluid may indicate a traumatic puncture (pushing the needle in too far, into the venous plexus along the anterior spinal canal) or subarachnoid hemorrhage.
 A traumatic puncture is distinguished by gradual clearing of the CSF between the 1st and 4th tubes (confirmed by decreasing RBC count), absence of xanthochromia (yellowish CSF due to lysed RBCs) in a centrifuged sample, and fresh, uncrenated RBCs.
 With intrinsic subarachnoid hemorrhage, the CSF remains uniformly bloody throughout collection; xanthochromia is often present if several hours have passed after ictus; and RBCs are usually older and crenated.
 Faintly yellow fluid may also be due to senile chromogens, severe jaundice, or increased protein (> 100 mg/dL).